• 13 Nights / 14 days

 • Day 07: Varanasi - Khajuraho (by Flight)

-After breakfast transfer to Bhopal airport to board flight to Indore.
-On arrival transfer to Maheshwar.
-Rest of day at leisure.
+After breakfast at the hotel, check out and drive to Maheshwar.
 Maheshwar is located on the banks of the Narmada and is an important pilgrimage centre.
 Its beautiful temples and ghats were elected by Queen Ahilyabai in the mid 18th century.
 Maheshwar's temples and mighty fort-complex stand in quiet beauty, mirrored in the river below.
 This benevolent Queen was described by a British colonial official as "one of the purest and most exemplary rulers that ever lived".
-Late afternoon take a boat ride on the river.
-Overnight at the hotel.
+Overnight stay at the Ahilya Fort.

 • Day 11: Maheshwar (Day-trip to Omkareshwar)

 After breakfast take a day excursion to Omkareshwar.
 Omkareshwar, the sacred island, shaped like the holiest of all Hindu symbols, 'Om', has drawn to it hundreds of generations of pilgrims.
 Here, at the confluence of the rivers Narmada and Kaveri, the devout gather to kneel before the Jyotirlinga (one of the twelve throughout India) at the temple of Shri Omkar Mandhata.
-Overnight at the hotel.
+Overnight stay at the Ahilya Fort.

 • Day 12: Maheshwar